DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <h5 class="pt-6-m mb-3 text-primary mt-2" id="manage-account">8.4 Users: Manage your users (only Admin)</h5>

 <ul>
-  <li>Clicking on the "Users" tab displays a list of current users who have installed MeddiccScore.</li>
+  <li>Clicking on the "Users" tab displays a list of current users who have installed MeddiccScore, and their licence status.</li>
+  <li>Language Settings: You can set a preferred language for every user on the account.
+This ensures that Sales Frameworks (questions and answers), assessments, and next steps are generated in that specific language.
+This setting applies even if the original records are in a different language.
+By default, all users are set to English.<br>
+  Supported Languages: English, French, German, Dutch, Spanish, Portuguese, and Italian. (more can be added per request) </li>
     <li>In the right column of the list, three actions are available only to the Admin users:
     <ul>
       <li><strong>Upgrade/Downgrade:</strong> Change the user's status to Premium or Free.
 This action either assigns or frees up a license.
 If no licenses are available, additional licenses can be purchased, or the account can be upgraded to the Team plan. <strong>Please note the downgrade DO NOT cancel the subcription, just free the seat or the licences count.</strong></li>